Why We Fight

 Julian Mulvey

-Julian Mulvey is a Democratic media consultant.
-Julian’s work has earned praise from figures like Hillary Clinton, who called it “poetry,” and scorn from Donald Trump, who labeled it “fake and fraudulent.”
-The New York Times dubbed him one of the “architects” of Bernie Sanders’ 2016 presidential campaign, which Jacobin Magazine credited with reenergizing the American left.
-The BBC’s Kim Ghattas called him an “ad genius.”
+Julian is a democratic media consultant.
+His work has earned praise from figures like Secretary Hillary Clinton, who called it “poetry,” and scorn from President Donald Trump, who labeled it “fake and fraudulent.”
+The New York Times dubbed him one of the “architects” of Bernie Sanders’ 2016 presidential campaign, which Jacobin Magazine credited with re-energizing the American left.
+The BBC’s Kim Ghattas called him "Bernie's ad genius.”